REIMAGINING GROWTH: TELANGANA WITNESSES INVESTMENT BOOM SINCE DECEMBER 2023

 Telangana’s investment evolution

-Since December 7, 2023, the Chief Minister Shri A. Revanth Reddy has ensured that Telangana’s investment journey reflects a strategic pivot toward high-value, future-focused sectors.
+Since December 7, 2023, the Chief Minister Sri A. Revanth Reddy has ensured that Telangana’s investment journey reflects a strategic pivot toward high-value, future-focused sectors.
 In the first half of 2024-25 itself, Telangana has seen a 33% growth in FDIs.

 Starting with sub‑Rs.
 1 lakh crore green projects and manufacturing units, the focus has now shifted to global capital via data centres, biotech, life sciences and defence.
 To drive this growth further, Telangana has also brought in a State-first Life Sciences policy.